A Lower Bound on the Value of Entangled Binary Games: Uniform binary games

 It is shown by Tsirelson \cite{Tsirelson} that for any XOR-game the upper bound $\omega_{sdp}(G)$ is equal to $\omega_q(G)$.
-In this paper, we extend this result and show that for any uniform binary game $G$, $\omega_{q}(G)$ can be computed by an SDP.
+Here, we extend this result and show that for any uniform binary game $G$, $\omega_{q}(G)$ can be computed by an SDP.

 The corresponding SDP to a uniform binary game is slightly different from the one given in the previous section.
 Indeed, since the game is uniform for every $s$ and $a$ we have

 and similarly for every $t$ and $b$